okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 ### Client Credentials flow

-The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
+The Client Credentials flow is intended for server-side ("confidential") client applications with no end user, which normally describes machine-to-machine communication.
 The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it can't be used by an actual end user.
 It involves a single, authenticated request to the `/token` endpoint, which returns an access token.

 > **Note:** The Client Credentials flow doesn't support refresh tokens.